mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "I need to know more; I won't slow you down" I plead to him while I ran off to fetch a new pair of trousers as quickly as I could.

 The late morning light was just enough for me to see while I dashed to the stable to get Laen-Laen, our Saffa.
-He was small for a Saffa, but at twelve times my own weight, he was more than enough to fit Jesse and me.
+He was small for a Saffa, but at twelve times my own weight, he was more than enough to fit Jathi and me.

 "Laen-Laen, good morning!"